Working Class Calendar

 On January 3rd, 1966, Younge was shot and killed by a gas station clerk after trying to use a "whites only" bathroom in his hometown of Tuskegee.
 Earlier that day, Younge had brought 40 people to register to vote at Macon County Courthouse, where he was threatened with a knife by a registrar.

 At 21 years of age, Younge became the first black university student to be killed in the civil rights movement.
 His murderer was quickly arrested, indicted, and found not guilty by an all-white jury.
-This led to widespread protests in Tuskegee, and for the SNCC to officially oppose the Vietnam War.
+This led to widespread protests in Tuskegee and SNCC to formally come out in opposition to the Vietnam War.
 The SNCC issued a statement on January 6th, 1966, saying:

 "We believe the United States government has been deceptive in its claims of concern for the freedom of the Vietnamese people, just as the government has been deceptive in claiming concern for the freedom of colored people in such other countries as the Dominican Republic, the Congo, South Africa, Rhodesia, and in the United States itself.